Laxystem/MoCKoGE-Legacy/README.md

     - Extra (`mockoge:ui`)
 - Gradle Plug-In (`mockoge:gradle`)
 - IDEA Plug-In (`mockoge:idea`)
+- Documentation website using Dokka ([mockoge.lax.la](https://mockoge.lax.la/))

 > ***But so much stuff isn't done yet!
 How can you say MoCKoGE will be finished soon?** Well, I didn't say that.
-Also, most of the hard, infrastructure stuff is done.
+Also, most of the hard, infrastructure stuff is ~~done~~ WIP.
 Note this list isn't sorted in any way.*

 ### Crusades

 The crusades, like the ones that happened in the Middle Ages, try to replace what was there before.
 Basically, they're rewrites with fancy names.
 Note such rewrites may not even affect you: they may only break a singular feature of the engine, or just rewrite all the internals and keep the API the same.
+On the other hand, they can throw your entire project into chaos.

 The following crusades are planned (_italics_ mean that crusade already happened):
 - _Renaming `Hexagine` to `MoCKoGE`_
 - Changing package `io.github.laylameower` to `la.lax`
-- Switching from `log4j` to another library, meant for logging (100% didn't forget its name™️)
+- *Switching from `log4j` to `KLogging`*
+- *Separating the single-project single-platform project to a gradle multi-project kotlin multi-platform project structure, renaming `mockoge` to `mockoge:core`*
+- Separating `mockoge:core.util` into `mockoge:util`